19 Free Things to Do in Halifax

 What museums are free in Halifax?

-The Nova Scotia Sport Hall of Fame and the Maritime Command Museum are free to visit.
+The Nova Scotia Sport Hall of Fame, Shearwater Aviation Museum, and the Naval Museum of Halifax are free to visit.

 How do I spend a day in Halifax Nova Scotia?

-Visitors can explore the Halifax Waterfront, visit Citadel Hill and the Halifax Public Gardens, and experience the local culture at the Seaport Farmers' Market.
+Visitors can explore the Halifax Waterfront, Citadel Hill and the Halifax Public Gardens, and pick up local treats at the Seaport Farmers' Market.

 Where can I hang out in Halifax?